 Finding A Medical Facility in Japan

 First, you’ll have to figure out what medical facility you should visit.
-Unlike many western countries, the Japan healthcare system have relatively few GPs and family doctors who treat common medical conditions.
+Unlike many western countries, the Japanese healthcare system has relatively few GPs and family doctors who treat common medical conditions.
 Rather, many doctors in Japan are specialists within a particular field of medicine.

-Japan’s emergency hospitals, or kyūkyū byōin (救急病院) have round-the-clock staff 24 hours a day, and are geared towards those who require urgent medical attention.
-Keep in mind that those without travellers insurance may not be able to receive medical attention and be referred to another hospital if so.
+Japan’s emergency hospitals or kyūkyū byōin (救急病院) have round-the-clock staff 24 hours a day and are geared towards those who require urgent medical attention.
+Keep in mind that those without traveler insurance may not be able to receive medical attention and be referred to another hospital if so.

-A general hospital (病院, byōin) on the other hand, have hours of operation that vary from region to region.
-They can be open weekdays from 8:30am to 5:00pm, closed on Sundays, have varying hours for each medical specialist, or have specific time slots for walk-in patients.
+A general hospital (病院, byōin) on the other hand, has hours of operation that vary from region to region.
+They can be open weekdays from 8:30 am to 5:00 pm, closed on Sundays, have varying hours for each medical specialist, or have specific time slots for walk-in patients.
 Patients with referrals normally get preferential treatment, so if you’re walking off the street, you may find yourself waiting in long lines before you see a doctor.

 If there isn’t a pharmacy (薬局, yakkyoku) attached to the facility, most hospitals and clinics will have one in its close vicinity.
 Look for characters featuring this sign: 処方せん (shohosen), 調剤薬局 (chouzaiyakkyoku) or 薬 (kusuri, medicine) for the nearest prescription pharmacy.

-A drugstore (ドラッグストア) is a good place to look for prescription-free medications to deal with general ailments such as allergy, headache and cold symptoms.
+A drugstore (ドラッグストア) is a good place to look for prescription-free medications to deal with general ailments such as allergies, headaches, and cold symptoms.
 They may also feature the character for medicine 薬 (kusuri) as a prescription pharmacy can.
-You can usually tell the difference between the two, as drugstores normally don’t have a prescription pickup-counter, and have a wider range of products on sale, such as magazines, snacks and other miscellaneous items.
-Business hours vary, though many drugstores in larger centers stay open until 9pm at night.
-Some of the more ubiquitous drugstores are Matsumoto Kiyoshi (マツモトキヨシ), Daikoku Drug (ダイコクドラック), cocokarafine (ココカラファイン) and Don Quijote (ドン・キホーテ).
+You can usually tell the difference between the two, as drugstores normally don’t have a prescription pickup counter, and have a wider range of products on sale, such as magazines, snacks, and other miscellaneous items.
+Business hours vary, though many drugstores in larger centers stay open until 9:00 pm at night.
+Some of the more ubiquitous drugstores are Matsumoto Kiyoshi (マツモトキヨシ), Daikoku Drug (ダイコクドラック), cocokarafine (ココカラファイン), and Don Quijote (ドン・キホーテ).

 How to Pay for Medical Services in Japan